akhealth/EIS-Modernization/procurement-docs-search/prototype-findings.md

  repository in Github.
 There you will find much more information about The AppService PaaS and the associated HybridConnection: gotchas, limitations, code, and other documentation.
-In general the AppService and HybridConneciton are simple to create, configure, and operate.
+In general the AppService and HybridConnection are simple to create, configure, and operate.
  Limitations we’ve found so far (i.e. SQL Server only supports SQL Server Authentication over the Hybrid Connection) have not turned into blockers.